Dan-Boat/PyESD/README.md

 many Machine Learning and Al algorithms to establish the statistical transfer functions).
 Kindly note that this repo is still underdevelopmemt

-# Display of how 8 base or level 0 models perform on precipitation (anonalies) downscaling from large-scale to a point scale using ERA5 datasets
+# Display of how 8 base or level 0 models perform on precipitation (anomalies) downscaling from large-scale to a point scale using ERA5 datasets
 ![alt text](https://github.com/Dan-Boat/PyESD/blob/main/img/models.svg?raw=True)